 Japanese Companies in the Kingdom of Bahrain

-Number of Japanese companies in Bahrain is 16 (as of October 2009):
+Number of Japanese companies in Bahrain is 22 (as of December 2014):

-- Financial sector: 5 companies.
+- Financial sector: 5 companies

 Economic Development Board Representative Office in Japan